solidi/hl-mods/workspace/redist/readme.txt

 - "cl_customtempents [0|1]" - for increased temporary entities support
 - "cl_voiceoverpath [folder]" - select custom folder for weapon voiceovers
 - "cl_objectives [0|1]" - show or hide timer and objectives on the HUD
+- "cl_automelee [0|1]" - automatically kick or punch if enemy is close

 Server: